John Kushner

 John Kushner (June 22, 1923 – March 2, 1984) was a Canadian federal and provincial level politician.
 He served as a member of the Legislative Assembly of Alberta from 1975 to 1979 and then served as a Member of Parliament from 1979 until his death in 1984.
 He sat with the Progressive Conservative caucus on both the provincial and federal level.

 Early life

 John Kushner was born in Poland on June 22, 1923.
 Prior to his political career he worked as a security officer.

-Afgter coming to Alberta he got a job with the Canadian Pacific Railway (CPR).
+After coming to Alberta he got a job with the Canadian Pacific Railway (CPR).
 He rose through the ranks of the Brotherhood of Railway Trainmen to the presidency of the local.

 As well, he was president of the Calgary Labour Council in the 1960s.

 Kushner was very active with many local organizations and served on the board of the Metro Calgary and Rural General Hospital District No. 93, 1969-1974.